Fun With Stress 2.1

 Reading time: 5 minutes

-Screaming can be characteristic both in cases of acute and chronic stress.
+Screaming is a characteristic that occurs frequently in both acute and chronic stress.
 Image: Tumisu

 On a weekday afternoon, we’re driving home from work when all of a sudden the car in front of us brakes hard and comes to a full stop before we have a chance to hit the brakes ourselves.
 We collide right into it and immediately a car behind drills itself into our car, and quickly we realize to be caught in a pileup.
 Then we see flames coming out of the hood of the car in front of us, and the driver jumps out and runs away.
 In response we try to open our car door, only to find out that it’s jammed because the length of our car has been reduced by three feet.
 We scream in frustration and bang with all our might against the jammed door.
 After three blows the door swings open and we run as fast as we can towards safety.
 Having run a few hundred yards, we turn around to look at our car and the burning one in front of it.
 Subsequently we begin to shake and are trying to figure out just what happened in the past fifteen seconds.

-Our stress response often proves an invaluable tool to rescue ourselves from life-threatening situations.
+Our stress response often saves us from dire and potentially life-threatening situations.
 Image: Pixel-mixer

 Let’s now break these fifteen seconds down into input, which is external physical input from the pileup and burning car, and output in the form of our stress response, to find out what pushed our buttons and subsequently take a look at the events that took place in our body.